marcobellaccini/chkpwd_buddy/README.rst

 About chkpwd_buddy
 --------------------
-chkpwd_buddy is a bash script that tries to discover current user password, by brute-forcing it using a list of common passwords.
+chkpwd_buddy is a bash script that tries to discover current user password by brute-forcing it using a list of common passwords.

 It checks all the list's passwords using unix_chkpwd